Top left-handed mice for esports, work, gaming, and web surfing.

 A mouse is a handy omnidirectional accessory that facilitates the navigation process in the virtual space.

 The common DPI range is 800-100.
 If that value is higher, the model will have amazing sensitivity and will be extremely precise.

-The optimal number of buttons is three but designers should give preferences to a mouse with 5 buttons.
+The optimal number of buttons is three but the best video editing mice usually have 5 buttons.